-- ➤ identifying, exchanging and building on experience and good practice in pre-primary and early learning provision; - > pedagogic approaches which foster creativity in children from an early age; - > early language learning; - identifying topics for multilateral projects and other cooperation at European level.
+- > pedagogic approaches which foster creativity in children from an early age; - early language learning; - identifying topics for multilateral projects and other cooperation at European level.

 1.3.2.
 Priority 2: School management

 School Heads / Principals play a vital role in the management and leadership of schools.
 As in many organisations where leadership is shared, leadership skills are required from all staff in positions of responsibility.